tytydraco/yessleep/out/I_moved_to_the_top_floor_of_a_building_Someone_warned_me_about_the_neighbour_living_above_me.md

 With that explanation, I shrugged it off and went about my day.
 The house was quiet throughout the day, and I spent most of the day putting things away and getting everything ready for some visitors.
 When I checked my mail for the first official address change letter from the bank, I found the lady downstairs.
 This time, she stopped me and looked me in the eye with a suspicious look and told me I better not be planning anything, because the man from upstairs would not like it and I didn’t want him to come tell me himself.

-I shrugged it off again, feeling a slight chill running up my spine, but too worried about having everything ready.
+I shrugged it off again, feeling a slight chill running up down my spine, but too worried about having everything ready.
 If I was careful enough, we wouldn’t disturb the lady too much, and I wasn’t planning on going past 3AM anyway.
 We’d be fine.

 That night, I had about 6 people in.
 It’s a studio, so even with 6 people it felt super cramped and uncomfortable.
 What saved it was that I met Lewis.
 He was a good looking, polite guy, my friend’s colleague, and she had insisted he was perfect for me, so we invited him along.
 I must say, I was agreeing with her.
-He had a charm about him that got me thinking about logistics if he were to move into about 1 hour of conversation.
+He had a charm about him that, about 1 hour into the conversation, got me thinking about logistics if he were to move in.
 I had to push the thought away to preserve the independent part in me as much as I could, but at least I got his number.

 It was about 1AM, when the woman from downstairs came to knock at my door and asked me once more about the man upstairs who would be very upset if I kept the party going.
 At this point, I was slightly altered by the drinks we had, and I just told her sure, I would be careful, and slammed the door in her face to go back and keep my conversation with Lewis going.